opdavies/oliverdavies.uk/source/speaker-info.md

 ## Bio

 Oliver has been building websites since 2007, specialising in PHP and Drupal since 2008, and more recently also working with Symfony, Silex, Laravel and Sculpin.
-He is a {{ site.work.role }} at [{{ site.companies[site.work.company].name_short }}][0], a Drupal core contributor and module maintainer, and a provisional member of the Drupal Security team.
+He is a {{ site.work.role }} at [{{ site.companies[site.work.company].name }}][0], a Drupal core contributor and module maintainer, and a provisional member of the Drupal Security team.

 In his spare time, Oliver can usually be found attending or organising a user group or conference, or working on freelance or open source projects.